chrnolte/places-conus/docs/data/predictors.rst

 .. important::

-   Microsoft's building footprints are our preferred open-source metric for the **presence of buildings** in CONUS, as they are more broadly and consistently available than other indicators (e.g., tax assessor data).
-However, the use of building footprints can introduce its own sources of error.
+   Microsoft's building footprints are our preferred open-source metric for the **presence of buildings** in CONUS, as they are more consistently available across CONUS than other indicators (e.g., tax assessor data).
+However, building footprints introduce new sources of error.
 For instance, footprints under trees are often missed.

-For more information, please refer to the `USBuildingFootprints documentation on Github <https://github.com/microsoft/USBuildingFootprints>`_
+   For more information, please refer to the `USBuildingFootprints documentation <https://github.com/microsoft/USBuildingFootprints>`_.

-   Alternative measures of building presence are available in tax assessor and parcel boundary datasets, but usually not consistent across states and counties.
-For a comparison of indicators of CONUS-wide building presence, see `Nolte et al. (2021) <https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3900806>`_ (Figure S14).
+   Alternative measures of building presence are available in tax assessor and parcel boundary datasets.
+However, their availability and quality varies across states and counties.
+See `Nolte et al. (2021) <https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3900806>`_ (Fig. S14) for a comparison of CONUS-wide building datasets.

 .. attribute:: n_bld_fp